About Security in Open Societies

 Security in Open Societies organises interdisciplinary academic meetings, strategy sessions and roundtables with public organisations, and aims to develop an academic research agenda that is informed by pressing matters in society surrounding security and democracy.
 Our current partners include researchers from four faculties, ministries, police and the military, NGO’s.
 We are currently open for expansion of this network.

-The IOS-Hub Security in Open Societies aims to offer an independent, interdisciplinary platform for accurate and systematic knowledge on production and coproduction, knowledge-sharing and debate among actors engaged in and affected by new forms of security governance.
+The IOS-platform Security in Open Societies aims to offer an independent, interdisciplinary platform for accurate and systematic knowledge on production and co-production, knowledge-sharing and debate among actors engaged in and affected by new forms of security governance.